Grant Hill's Success and Achievements in Timeline

 In 1999, Grant Hill received the Golden Plate Award of the American Academy of Achievement.

-In 2000, Grant Hill was named to the All-NBA Second Team.
+Grant Hill was named to the All-NBA Second Team in 2000.

 In 2002, Grant Hill was named to the ACC 50th Anniversary men's basketball team, honoring the fifty greatest players in ACC History.

-In 2008, Grant Hill appeared in all 82 games for the first time in his career.
+In 2009, Grant Hill appeared in all 82 games, marking the first time in his career he played in every game of the season.

 In 2010, Grant Hill was chosen as the tenth-smartest athlete in sports by Sporting News.